s1155003185/VCCProjectGenerator/README.md

 [@@ActionArgument]
     This Class is an Action Argument.
     Action only.
-It will generated in the same file with Action
+It will generated in the same file with Action.

+[@@Result]
+    This Class is a Result Class.
+    Action only.
+It inherits BaseResult to return Error Code and Error Message.

 [@@Inherit { "Class": "ClassName" }]
     Generate Class that inherit ClassName